top of page

 Sara.jpg

 Sara Tramazzo received her B.A. in Psychology from Stony Brook University in 2019.
-In addition to being a coordinator and interviewer for The Genomic Psychiatry Cohort under Dr. Jonas, Sara was also a research coordinator for The Suffolk County Mental Health Project, a longitudinal study following first episode psychosis under Dr. Kotov.
+In addition to being a coordinator and interviewer for The Genomic Psychiatry Cohort under Dr. Jonas, Sara was coordinator for the 28 year follow-up of the Suffolk County Mental Health Project, a longitudinal study following first episode psychosis under Dr. Kotov.
 Sara is currently a Clinical Psychology PhD student at Hofstra University.

 image_50384897.JPG